membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 end
 ```

-The 'Element implementation' consists of defining pads, options and callbacks.
+The `Element implementation` consists of defining pads, options and callbacks.
 Let's find out how to do that.

 ## Pads